pratham2530/statistical-modelling-projects/README.md

 Two projects completed in my statistical modelling modules:

 ### Water Chemistry EDA
 EDA of three datasets storing precipiation, soil solution and stream water chemistry data.
+TO BE ADDED.

 ### Diamond Price Modelling
 Finding the relationship between the price and cut quality of diamonds using linear regression models.